 Schedule of Classes

-The spring 2021 schedule is available in the Schedule of Classes (SOC) to view and for students eligible to register in Student Information Online (SIO).
+The Summer 2021 and Fall 2021 schedules are available in the Schedule of Classes (SOC) to view and for students eligible to register in Student Information Online (SIO).

-The university has again made the decision that Carnegie Mellon will extend the suspension of study abroad through the spring 2021 semester, including for academic courses which contain a study abroad/international travel component.
-More details about the decision can be found on the Office of International Education website.
+The university has made the difficult decision that Carnegie Mellon will extend the suspension of participation in study abroad and educational exchange through the Summer 2021 semester.